rtorrent-community/rtorrent-docs/docs/scripting.rst

 Escaping
 ^^^^^^^^

+The most basic form of escaping are literal string values that contain spaces.
+Use double quotes for that as in ``"this example"``.

-The most basic form of escaping is when you have to supply a command with multiple arguments to another command as part of an argument list.
+Quotes must also be used when you have to supply a command with multiple arguments to another command as part of an argument list.
 You have to tell rTorrent which comma belongs to the inner argument list, and which to the outer one, by quoting the inner command using